 Skip to content

-In this first Request for Proposals (RFP) through the Arctic Sea Ice Restoration Research Fund, Ocean Visions intends to fund research projects that will help determine the potential of three specific approaches covered in the Arctic sea ice road map.
-This RFP focuses on blocking sea ice export, marine cloud brightening applied to the Arctic, and mixed-phase cloud thinning
+(Closed) – 2025 – Advancing Understanding of Approaches to Protect and Restore Arctic Sea Ice Request for Proposals: solicited proposals that will help determine the potential of three specific approaches of the 21 covered in the Arctic Sea Ice Road Maps.
+These are: blocking sea ice export, marine cloud brightening applied to the Arctic, and mixed-phase cloud thinning.

 Frequently Asked Questions